 Far too little rain, depleted soils and on top of that hordes of pests decimating their harvests and threatening the food security of East African smallholders and their families.
 The Biovision “Infonet” provides them with the necessary knowledge and gives them the chance to produce enough food for themselves.
-World Food Day is on 16 October.

 Peter Lüthi, Communication